 The Perth-Lowell Telescope Dome 1968-1971

-The excitement of the Apollo decade of space travel began in 1961, and by 1969 NASA’s International Planetary Patrol Program (IPPP) was collecting observations ahead of launching two Viking landers to Mars.
-NASA engaged the Lowell Observatory in Arizona, who then wished to establish and operate six (eventually eight, of which Perth Observatory was one of eight telescopes around the globe, enabling observation hand-offs that ensured ‘round the clock’ data collection.
+The excitement of the Apollo decade of space travel began in 1961, and by 1969 NASA’s International Planetary Patrol Program (IPPP) was collecting observations ahead of launching Viking landers to Mars.
+NASA engaged the Lowell Observatory in Arizona, who then wished to establish and operate six (eventually eight, of which Perth Observatory was one of the most successful) telescopes strategically placed around the globe, enabling observation hand-offs that ensured ’round the clock’ data collection.

-Director of the Planetary Research Centre at the LO, W. Baum, successfully wooed the PO Government Astronomer (Bertram ‘John’ Harris) from mid-1968, and eventually, the PO was the proud possessor of a brand new 24″ Cassegrain reflector.
+Director of the Planetary Research Centre at the Lowell Observatory, Willian Baum, successfully wooed the Perth Observatory’s Government Astronomer from mid-1968, and eventually, the Perth Observatory was the proud possessor of a brand new 24″ Cassegrain reflector.
 It saw first light on Apr 8th, 1971 and sent off to NASA its first observations on Apr 21, 1971.
 But a lot of water needed to go under the bridge before that could happen.

 Bulldozers had arrived onsite at the Perth Observatory in early July 1970, to prepare the site for construction, and the eucalypts of the Jarrahdale State Forest presented no real obstacle, even providing some marketable timber.
 The new site was higher, darker and more remote than its predecessor, and clearing land for the new telescope facility simply required a request of the lessor of the Perth Observatory property, the WA Forests Department.